Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/Instructions.md

    - This maintains our zero-trust approach while enabling cross-device functionality

 4. **Initialization Process**:
-   - The EncryptionService's `initialize()` method in encryptionUtils.ts manages the loading and persistence of DCPE keys
+   - The Key Management Service's `initialize()` method manages the loading and persistence of DCPE keys
-   - `syncKeysToDatabase()` ensures keys are properly stored in the database
+   - The `initializeWithNewKeys()` method ensures keys are properly generated during signup
+   - Cross-storage synchronization ensures consistency between database and localStorage

 ### Why This Matters